Investors Policy

 h) Change in status from Minor to Major and Resident to NRI and vice versa;

-j) Claim from Unclaimed Suspense (demat) Account;
+i) Claim from Unclaimed Suspense Account & Suspense Escrow Demat Account;

-k) Transmission; and
+j) Transmission; and

-l) Transposition.
+k) Transposition.

 Important Note: